 Christmas: it’s that time of year.
 Joy to the World.
 Handel’s Messiah.
 Cookies and fudge.
 Eggnog.
 Shopping.
 Evergreen trees decked with ornaments and lights.
 Cards.
 Presents.
 Ugly sweaters.
 Family gatherings.
 Excited grandchildren.
 Ah, the wonders of the Christmas season.

-Fundamentalist Calvinist pastor John Piper recently reminded blog readers of the importance of giving non-Christian relatives prayed- over, Bible- saturated books during the Christmas season.
+Several years ago, Fundamentalist Calvinist pastor John Piper reminded his fellow cultists of the importance of giving non-Christian relatives prayed-over, Bible-saturated books during the Christmas season.
 Piper wrote:

 The Christmas season is ripe for “reviving your concern” (Philippians 4:10) for the spiritual wellbeing of friends and family members.
 We may lament the expectations of gift-giving and the excesses of holiday spending, but we can take it as an opportunity to invest in eternity by putting God-centered, gospel-rich content into the hands of those we love.